spectrocloud/librarium/docs/deprecated/integrations/cilium.md

 network model design goals visit [here](https://kubernetes.io/docs/concepts/cluster-administration/networking/#the-kubernetes-network-model).

-Palette supports **Cilium**, an open-source software for securing and observing network connectivity between cloud-native container workloads.
+Palette supports **Cilium**, an open source software for securing and observing network connectivity between cloud-native container workloads.
 Cilium is underpinned by a Linux Kernel technology called eBPF, to enable dynamic and strong security visibility and control logic within Linux.
 As eBPF runs within the Linux Kernel, Cilium security policies are applied and updated independent of the application code or container configuration.